Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Numerical experiments

 where $e(N)$ corresponding to the discrete $L^2$ norms of the error between the numerical solution and the reference solution, and $\tau(N)$ denotes the maximum time-step size for total $N$ subintervals.

 The spatial grid size used in the calculations is $M = 128$.
-Since the exact solution for the example is unknown, we use numerical results of BDF2 scheme with $\tau_n = 10^{-4}$ and $M = 128$ as the reference solution.
+Since the exact solution for the example is unknown, we use numerical results of uniform BDF2 scheme with $\tau_n = 10^{-4}$ and $M = 128$ as the reference solution.
+We begin with $\epsilon=1/\sqrt{10}$ and $\kappa=1$.
 The fractional order $\alpha$ is set to be $0.05, 0.4, 0.6, 0.95$ and the numerical errors are computed at $T = 1$.
-Table \ref{examp:FCH BDF2 L2 error} shows the $L^2$-errors $e(N)$, the convergence orders and the maximum time-step ratios $r_k$ corresponding to the different values of $N$.
-It is seen that the expected second-order convergence rates in time are obtained on arbitrary nonuniform meshes.
+Table \ref{examp:FCH BDF2 L2 error} shows the $L^2$ errors, the convergence rates and the maximum time-step ratios $r_k$ corresponding to the different values of $N$.
+It is seen that the expected second order convergence rate in time is obtained on arbitrary nonuniform meshes.
 Furthermore, it is observed that the convergence orders are achieved as the maximum time-step ratios $r_k$ is much higher than the step ratios limit $4.864$ as claimed in Theorem \ref{thm: L2 Convergence-CH}.
-Besides, we test the convergence rates for the space FCH equation with a smaller $\epsilon= 0.02$ and $\kappa=0.01$ at $T=1$.
+Besides, we test the convergence rates for the space FCH equation with a smaller $\epsilon= 0.05$ and $\kappa=0.1$ at $T=1$.
 The results displayed in Table \ref{examp:FCH BDF2 L2 error2} also shows the second-order accuracy in time direction.

-\begin{example} We investigate the energy dissipate property of the space FCH model with $\kappa=0.01$ and { $\Omega=(0,2\pi)^{2}$}.
-A uniformly random distribution field in $[-0.1,0.1]$ is taken as the initial state. \end{example}
+\begin{example} To demonstrate the effectiveness of the implicit variable-step BDF2 scheme \eqref{scheme:FCH BDF2}, we stimulate the space FCH model with a uniformly random distribution field in $[-0.1,0.1]$ taken as the initial data. \end{example}